jolicode/castor/doc/01-installation.md

 page](https://github.com/jolicode/castor/actions/workflows/build-phar.yml) and
 selecting the last build.

-We provide different phar for Unix/Windows architectures to offer lighter phar files.
+We provide different phar for Linux / MacOS / Windows architectures to offer lighter phar files.
 Download the correct one and make it available in your shell:

 Example for Linux:
 ```bash
 mv castor.linux-amd64.phar $HOME/.local/bin/castor
 ```

-There are other ways to install Castor, please refer to the documentation

 ### Globally with Composer